golodash/godash/README.md

 Note: version 1.X.X is compatible with go version 1.17 and higher.

-## Progress

-- [X] `functions` package with different functions added.
-- [X] `generals` package with different functions added.
-- [X] `maths` package with different functions added.
-- [X] `numbers` package with different functions added.
-- [X] `slices` package with different functions added.
-- [X] `strings` package with different functions added.
-- [X] Added different test cases and benchmarks for every function. (not for alias functions)
-- [X] Library added to pkg.go.dev.

 ## Documentation

 Whole documentation can be accessed in [godash.maktoobgar.ir](https://godash.maktoobgar.ir) web address.

-**Note**: If documentation is not ready for your desired function, use function's documentation which is a comment on top of the function until all documents get ready.